Knowing for Sure

 This is not a theological treatise, but taking 1 John 5:1 at face value, if someone says that Jesus is the Christ — the Messiah, the Savior, the Son of God sent to save mankind — that person has been “born of God.”
 And furthermore, anyone who loves God loves His children, that is, he loves everybody who says that Jesus is the Christ.

 This is not rocket science.
 If another person says that Jesus is the Christ, and you don't love that person, you don't love God.
 When we bash another Christian denomination, we are walking on thin ice.
 I am not going to start splitting hairs, here.
 But judging whether or not another person is saved is explicitly reserved to God Himself.
 “The Lord will judge his people.”
-(Hebrews 10:9) If you have any doubts about this, read Matthew 25:31-4, which depicts Christ judging all the nations.
+(Hebrews 10:9) If you have any doubts about this, read Matthew 25:31-4.
 In a word, “Judge not, that you be not judged.”
-(Matthew 7:1)

 So I implore all who would follow Christ, examine your hearts for love, because by your love you will find your hope of salvation.
 When you become angry, when you wish harm to another or judge another, get on your knees and pray for forgiveness until the hatred is swept away and you know that you have been forgiven; for Christ will forgive.
 He loves us and wants to save us from that part of ourselves that leads us into sin; and we can be sure of His forgiveness, if we truly repent.

 Lord, examine my heart and show me my sin, that I might repent and be forgiven.
 Amen.